Jean-Yves Bilien: Career

 Bilien was born in Paris and raised in the suburbs.
 He left school at the age of fifteen and worked in several jobs, including as a courier, waiter, archivist, and market vendor.
 Later, while employed at a travel agency, he met Michel Jobert, who invited him to a gala organized by Professor Luc Montagnier.
 There, Bilien met Charles Pasqua, who became a close friend and helped fund his first documentary project.

-Bilien began acting professionally in 1984 and directed his first short film in 1986.
+Bilien began acting professionally in 1984 and directed his first short film with François Marthouret.
+He performed in several stage plays alongside Robert Hossein, including Liberty or Death.
 On the set of The Transporter (2001), he met actor Jason Statham, who was relatively unknown at the time.
 Their encounter reignited Bilien's passion for film and motivated him to continue writing for theatre, television, and cinema.

 Over the next fifteen years, Bilien worked as an actor, writer, and director, with a particular focus on topics related to science and health.

 In 2011, he was awarded the title of Officer in the Ordre des Arts et des Lettres.
 In 2012, he co-directed Les sacrifiés des ondes with Luc Montagnier.
 He later directed Cancer, Business Mortel (2014), featuring Laurent Baffie, Pascal Olmeta, and Astrid Veillon.
 In 2018, he directed a documentary about his friend Pierre Rabhi.
 In 2019, he co-produced Enfant hypersensible, un présent pour l'avenir, a documentary featuring Frédéric Lenoir, with a production budget of €40,000.